awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/tagging-model.md

 To see which models in a project have a specific tag, call `ListModels` to get a list of models\.
 Then call `ListTagsForResource` for each model in the response from `ListModels`\.
 Inspect the response from `ListTagsForResource` to see if the required tag is present\.

-For example code that searches for a tag value across all projects, see [find\_tag\.py](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/python/example_code/lookoutvision/find_tag.py)\.
+For example Java code, see [ListModelTags](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/javav2/example_code/lookoutvision/src/main/java/com/example/lookoutvision/ListModelTags.java)\.
+For example Python code that searches for a tag value across all projects, see [find\_tag\.py](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/python/example_code/lookoutvision/find_tag.py)\.

 ### Removing tags from a model \(SDK\)<a name="removing-a-tag-sdk"></a>